 The immune system can also instigate an inflammatory reaction, which it may continue to do when you experience stress.
 Inflammation, as you may be aware, is not good news for your eczema symptoms!
 Interestingly, one study also revealed that the immune system also helps to regulate what microbes inhabit your skin, and, if your immune system is weak, sometimes unhealthy microbes can make a home for themselves there too.

 You also have to consider the affect that cortisol can have.
 This stress hormone has a lot to answer for – under normal circumstances, it can be very useful, helping to regulate your metabolism and reduce inflammation.
 However, when chronic stress occurs, over time your immune system will become more insensitive to cortisol’s effect on inflammation, not to mention cortisol can also work to supress your immune function.

 The result of all this stress is that you are left with a fatigued immune system that’s unable to fight off invasive pathogens and keeps releasing inflammatory chemicals that may upset your skin.

 Gut health is something that I often mention in relation to skin conditions like acne, however, it’s also applicable to eczema too!
 It’s estimated that over 70% of our immune cells are located in our gut, so what happens in this area of the body can be surprisingly relevant for your skin.

 As I remarked earlier, when you experience stress, it’s not unusual to also experience a bout of constipation or diarrhoea.
 This is because your sympathetic nervous system does not prioritise breaking down your food, so it will either attempt to evacuate your bowels or cause you to retain waste products.

 I’m sure you can imagine the effect this will have on your gut if it is a regular occurrence.
 Frequent bouts of diarrhoea can cause your body to lose fluids while constipation means that all those toxins are trapped in your body, which can cause further instances of inflammation.
-For more information, please take a look at our stress advisor Marianna’s blog, ‘How does stress impact our digestive system?’
+For more information, please take a look this article, ‘How does stress impact our digestive system?’